networkservicemesh/examples/examples/envoy_interceptor/README.md

 # Envoy interceptor

-This example demoes how Envoy can be used as a transparent proxy, to intercept the NS traffic.
+This example demos how Envoy can be used as a transparent proxy, to intercept the NS traffic.
 We declare a NS named `web-service` and implemented by a single NS endpoint.
 The endpoint leverages the SDK's built in simple IPAM and adds a new Iptables composite.
 That new composite calls an external script which redirects all the traffic to a designated port.

 A simplified diagram of the demo is shown below: